Innovator of Journalism, Film Dies

 SAMI YENIGUN: No matter who Richard Leacock filmed, he always let his subjects speak for themselves.
 It's just one of the self-imposed rules that he outlined in an interview on his website.

-Mr. RICHARD LEACOCK (Filmmaker): We were shooting handheld, no tripods, no lights, no questions, never ask anybody to do anything.
+RICHARD LEACOCK: We were shooting handheld, no tripods, no lights, no questions, never ask anybody to do anything.

 YENIGUN: The approach became known as cinema verite, a style of documentary that took the camera out into the real world.
 He helped develop smaller portable cameras that allowed audiences into back rooms unreachable to the tripod-docked clunkers of the time.

-Mr. ALBERT MAYSLES (Filmmaker): You didn't need a crew of four or five people.
+ALBERT MAYSLES: You didn't need a crew of four or five people.
 So with just two people, you could come that much closer to getting the real thing.
 That's the cinema verite.

 YENIGUN: Albert Maysles is a filmmaker and longtime friend of Richard Leacock.
 They first worked together on a documentary called "Primary," a behind-the-scenes look at the 1960 race between John F. Kennedy and Hubert Humphrey.